-English 12 (World Literature) Enriched
+English 12 (World Literature) Challenge Studio

 English 12 World Literature emphasizes university preparation through the study of international literature.
 This English 12 course should appeal to students who are avid, curious, serious readers and very capable writers.
 Students wishing to write the Advanced Placement examination could benefit from taking this class alongside or before the Advanced Placement course.
-This course is open to students from the Challenge/Studio program and by teacher recommendation.
-Only one block of this course will be offered.

 AP English Literature & Composition 12